 Development Consent DA 374-11-00 Schedule 3 Section where Addressed in this SWMP 30.
-Prior to carrying out any development after 6 May 2017, the Applicant must prepare a Water Management Plan for the development in consultation with Dol Lands & Water and the EPA, and to the satisfaction of the Secretary.
-This plan must include: The WMP b) a Surface Water Management Plan, that includes: This SWMP baseline data on water flows and quality in the watercourses that could be affected by the development (if available); Section 4 a detailed description of the water management system on-site, including the: clean water diversion systems; erosion and sediment controls; and water storages; and Section 6 and the Site Water Balance (SWB) irrigation area; objectives and performance criteria, including trigger levels for investigating any potential or actual adverse impacts associated with the development, including the: surface water flows and quality; downstream flooding; Section 5 a program to monitor and report on: the effectiveness of the water management system and tailings storage facility; and surface water flows and water quality; the performance measures listed in Table 9; impacts on water users; downstream flooding; Sections 7 to 9 a plan to respond to any exceedances of the trigger levels and/or performance criteria, and minimise and/or offset any adverse surface water impacts of the development; Sections 7 to 9 31.The Applicant must implement the approved Water Management Plan for the development.
+Prior to carrying out any development after 6 May 2017, the Applicant must prepare a Water Management Plan for the development in consultation with DPIE Water and the EPA, and to the satisfaction of the Planning Secretary.
+This plan must include: The WMP b) a Surface Water Management Plan, that includes: This SWMP baseline data on water flows and quality in the watercourses that could be affected by the development (if available); Section 4 a detailed description of the water management system on-site, including the: clean water diversion systems; erosion and sediment controls; and Section 6 and the Site Water Balance (SWB) water storages; andirrigation area; objectives and performance criteria, including trigger levels for investigating any potential or actual adverse impacts associated with the development, including the: Section 5 surface water flows and quality; downstream flooding; a program to monitor and report on: the effectiveness of the water management system and tailings storage facility; and Sections 7 to 9 surface water flows and water quality; the performance measures listed in Table 9; impacts on water users; downstream flooding; a plan to respond to any exceedances of the trigger levels and/or performance criteria, and minimise and/or offset any adverse surface water impacts of the development; Sections 7 to 9 31.The Applicant must implement the approved Water Management Plan for the development.
 Section 3.1.1

-On 5 July 2018, the Secretary of the Department of Planning, and Environment (now the Department Planning, Industry and Environment [DPIE]) (the Secretary) approved the progressive submission of environmental management plans for the Project in accordance with Condition 12, Schedule 2 of Development Consent DA 374-11-00.
+On 5 July 2018, the Planning Secretary of the Department of Planning and Environment (the Planning Secretary) approved the progressive submission of environmental management plans for the Project in accordance with Condition 12, Schedule 2 of Development Consent DA 374-11-00.
 The scope of this SWMP is specifically related to the following initial Project construction activities:

 - development of the mine, including:

 - site establishment and earthworks;

 - construction of site access roads and haul roads;

-- processing facility earthworks;

-- establishment of temporary facilities required for construction activities (e.g. offices, lay down areas, communications infrastructure);

-- construction of the mine infrastructure area including the offices, workshops, warehouse, laboratory and amenities buildings, fuel storage areas, potable water treatment plant and car parking facilities; - construction of the tailings storage facility and evaporation pond; - construction of water management infrastructure including the raw water dam, water storage dam and sediment dams; - construction and operation of the concrete batch plant; - development of gravel and clay borrow pits (including blasting and crushing); - installation of appropriate fencing and barriers for public safety and security for mining and construction; and - other associated minor infrastructure, plant, equipment and activities; - development and operation of the accommodation camp; - development and operation of the borefields, surface water extraction infrastructure and water pipeline; and - road upgrades.
+- processing facility earthworks; - establishment of temporary facilities required for construction activities (e.g. offices, lay down areas, communications infrastructure); - construction of the mine infrastructure area including the offices, workshops, warehouse, laboratory and amenities buildings, fuel storage areas, potable water treatment plant and car parking facilities; - construction of the tailings storage facility and evaporation pond; - construction of water management infrastructure including the raw water dam, water storage dam and sediment dams; - construction and operation of the concrete batch plant; - development of gravel and clay borrow pits (including blasting and crushing); - installation of appropriate fencing and barriers for public safety and security for mining and construction; and - other associated minor infrastructure, plant, equipment and activities; - development and operation of the accommodation camp; - development and operation of the borefield, surface water extraction infrastructure and water pipeline2; and - road upgrades.

-The initial construction activities would not include any development of the limestone quarry, rail siding or gas pipeline.
+The initial construction activities will not include any development of the limestone quarry, rail siding or gas pipeline.

 The approximate extent of the initial Project construction activities at the mine site and accommodation camp are shown on Figure 2.
-The approved water pipeline alignment, borefields and surface water extraction general arrangement is shown on Figures 1 and 4 respectively.
+The approved water pipeline alignment, borefield and surface water extraction general arrangement is shown on Figures 1 and 4 respectively.